NoSQL Databases Overview

-Non-Relational means table-less, which means they are easier to manage.
+NoSQL databases are Non-Relational meaning they are table-less and easier to manage.
 They provide a higher level of flexibility with newer data models.

 They are often open source and therefore lower cost.
 NoSQL databases can be an appealing solution for smaller organizations with limited budgets.

-NoSQL database are optimized for specific data models that enable higher performance than trying to accomplish similar functionality with relational databases.
+NoSQL databases are optimized for specific data models that enable higher performance than trying to accomplish similar functionality with relational databases.

 NoSQL Data Models